XPortSE/XPortSE/README.md

 👋 Hi there, I'm @XPortSE!
-💻 Enthusiastic about coding and dedicated to coding growth.
+💻 Enthusiastic about coding and dedicated to personal growth.
 🌱 Currently exploring the world of Python and C++ with a humble coding background.
 🌟 Fascinated by the versatility of microcontrollers in diverse applications.
 🤝 Open to collaborating on compelling projects involving microcontrollers and more.

 <!---